 2. Clothing designs and illustrations

-Clothing designers are always looking for unique designs for printing on t-shirts, bags and other objects.
-If you’re an artist or illustrator who creates interesting designs using bold colors and a graphical style, your art might work especially well within the constraints of t-shirt design.
+Clothing designers are always looking for unique artwork to use in their upcoming lines.
+If you’re an artist or illustrator who creates interesting designs using bold colors and a graphical style, your art might work especially well in this niche.

-Whether creating art for high fashion or a local children’s clothing designer, creating work for wearable items is a really interesting challenge for an artist.
+Whether creating art for high fashion or a local children’s clothing designer, creating work for wearable items is often a fascinating challenge to undertake.

 3. Artwork for hotels